allenleetc/select_frames_example/README.md

 # Frame Segment Selection

-An example [FiftyOne plugin](https://docs.voxel51.com/plugins/index.html) for selecting and viewing a segment of frames given a selected reference frame.
+An example [FiftyOne plugin](https://docs.voxel51.com/plugins/index.html) for selecting and viewing a segment of frames within a FiftyOne Dataset given a selected reference frame.

 ### Installation